Zloits/Procyon/README.md

 ```

 ### Instance Management
+Instance Management were used for store instance class to **InstanceRegistry** for then to retrieve again.
+This is use when the Instance class does not provide **getInstance()** method.
 ```java
 // It could be any instance that don't have static getter to obtain again later.
 ExampleInstance instance = new ExampleInstance();